 Including flight training, ground training, aircraft rental, books, supplies, and tests, you should budget $5,000 to $7,000 to earn a commercial pilot certificate.
 Cost will be greater if you need to build flight hours toward the required experience.
 Several companies and organizations offer flight training scholarships.
 Financing is available to qualified customers through Pilot Finance.
 Students enrolled in the aviation program at Lakeland College may be eligible for financial aid.

 How to Get Started in Commercial Pilot Training

 You can start earning your commercial pilot certificate with Jet Air Group as soon as it’s convenient for you.
 Please contact us if you’d like to make an appointment to meet an instructor and take a tour.
 We can help you obtain training materials and set up a schedule.
 Getting started is easy – all you have to do is give us a call at 920-494-2669 in Green Bay or 920-467-2303 in Sheboygan.
-You can also use the form below to e-mail us.

 - Discovery Flights

 - CATS Testing Center